Quick start for existing Github organization

 For the full installation documentation, check the installation page

-What we plan to do is to create a new repository called goliac-teams
+What we plan to do is to create a new repository called goliac-teams in your Github organization, and put there the teams and repositories definitions.

 This repository will looks like: